knstntn-bv/product-notebook/docs/strategy-page.md

 **Read-Only Mode:**
 - In read-only mode, initiatives are displayed as plain text
 - Color is shown as a small colored square
-- No edit or delete functionality is available
+- No edit, archive, or delete functionality is available
+- Archived initiatives are still visible but displayed with muted colors

 ## Data Management